TrenyceCodes/TrenyceCodes/README.md

 # About Me
 My name is Tre'Nyce Price - I am an inspiring software developer, frontend developer, and a high school student.
-I am interested in cybersecurity, Software engineering, solving problems with coding, doing open-source collaborations, and
+I am interested in cybersecurity, Software engineering, solving problems with coding, doing open-source collaborations, and becoming a better coder/programmer everyday

 ⚒️Languages/Tools